 Things slowed down in 1898, so The Army in Sheboygan disbanded that summer, but the work reopened twenty-two years later.
 With the big bass drum and brass band, a small group of officers and soldiers marched out from the Michael Foley Tailor Shop at 721 New York Ave to claim Sheboygan for Jesus.

-Currently located at 710 Pennsylvania Ave. the building and programs have had many renovations.
-A new playground was built in 1947.
-In 1982 the Emergency Lodge was added while the chapel was renovated.
-Another large project were the 1991 changes in the offices, medical clinic and fellowship room.
+Currently located at 710 Pennsylvania Ave., the building and programs have had many renovations.
+In 1982, the Embergency Lodge was added while the chapel was renovated.
+In 1991 changes in the offices, medical clinic and fellowship room were completed.

 On June 15, 2012, dedication services were held to mark the completion of the $3.6 million addition/renovation project.
 Just two weeks later, Lts.
 Daryl and Cherie Mangeri began their new appointment as the corps officers in Sheboygan.